Champion Wand Tilt Control Mechanism for Vertical Blinds - Extended Arms

 Product ID: 5611 SKU: TILTER-508

-Wand tilt control used in certain vertical blinds.
+This wand tilt control is used in vertical blinds with an 8-prong star-shaped tilt rod.
 Common on Champion brand self-aligning vertical blinds.

 Window coverings that use a standard operating lift, continuous cord, or bead chain loop systems are a strangulation hazard to kids.